lasyard/docs/devel/cpp/wxWidgets.md

 -- The OBJCXX compiler identification is Clang 18.1.8 ...
 -- Which libraries should wxWidgets use?
-    wxUSE_STL:        OFF      (use C++ STL classes)
     wxUSE_REGEX:      builtin  (enable support for wxRegEx class)
     wxUSE_ZLIB:       sys      (use zlib for LZW compression)
     wxUSE_EXPAT:      sys      (use expat for XML parsing)
     wxUSE_LIBJPEG:    builtin  (use libjpeg (JPEG file format))
     wxUSE_LIBPNG:     builtin  (use libpng (PNG image format))
     wxUSE_LIBTIFF:    builtin  (use libtiff (TIFF file format))
+    wxUSE_LIBWEBP:    builtin  (use libwebp (WebP file format))
     wxUSE_NANOSVG:    builtin  (use NanoSVG for rasterizing SVG)
     wxUSE_LIBLZMA:    OFF      (use liblzma for LZMA compression)
     wxUSE_LIBSDL:     OFF      (use SDL for audio on Unix)
     wxUSE_LIBMSPACK:  OFF      (use libmspack (CHM help files loading))
+    wxUSE_WEBVIEW:    ON       (enable wxWebview with WebKit)

--- Configured wxWidgets 3.2.8 for Darwin
+-- Configured wxWidgets 3.3.1 for Darwin
     Min OS Version required at runtime:                macOS 10.10 x86_64 Which GUI toolkit should wxWidgets use?            osx_cocoa
     Should wxWidgets be compiled into single library?
 OFF Should wxWidgets be linked as a shared library?
-ON Should wxWidgets support Unicode?
-ON
-    What wxWidgets compatibility level should be used?
-3.0 -- Configuring done (53.7s)
+ON Which wxWidgets API compatibility should be used?
+3.2 -- Configuring done (60.2s)
--- Generating done (1.2s)
+-- Generating done (2.0s)
--- Build files have been written to: /Users/xxxx/workspace/devel/wxWidgets-3.2.8/build-x86_64-darwin-release
+-- Build files have been written to: /Users/xxxx/workspace/devel/wxWidgets-3.3.1/build-x86_64-darwin-release
 $ cd build-x86_64-darwin-release
 $ cmake --build . --target install
 ```